-During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education (DE).
-The children reported that they feel safe and happy in school and know what to do if they have any concerns about their well-being.
+During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
+In discussions with the inspectors, the children reported that they felt safe in school and knew what to do if they had any concerns about their well-being.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.